-Our benchmarking scores saw the iPad Air narrowly eclipse the iPhone 5S, also running the 64-bit A7 chip, in terms of overall speed – which makes sense given it's slightly more optimised for the larger screen but still maintains the same power output.
+Our benchmarking scores saw the iPad Air narrowly eclipse the iPhone 5S, also running the 64-bit A7 chip, in terms of overall speed – which makes sense given that the Air is slightly more optimised for the larger screen but maintains the same power output.

-The new flatter interface takes away the pointless need to pretend all apps are real-life objects just to integrate them into people's lives – users know that pressing the Photos app will take them there, no matter the result.
+The flatter interface that the iPad Air has always enjoyed takes away the pointless need to pretend all apps are real-life objects just to integrate them into people's lives – users know that pressing the colourful Photos app icon will take them to a crisply abstract photo management app, no messing.

-Like most popular platforms that get upgraded, there's been a large amount of flack coming Apple's way for iOS 7, with features like the parallax effect (no, there's no way of saying that word without thinking it should be the name of a Marvel supervillain) being turned off by a number of users.
+Like most popular platforms that get upgraded, there's been a large amount of flack coming Apple's way since iOS 7 took a bow, with features like the parallax effect (no, there's no way of saying that word without thinking it should be the name of a Marvel supervillain) being turned off by a number of users.

 It doesn't even have a huge effect on battery life, which is impressive in itself.

 The rest of the interface is easy to use and makes sense for the most part.
-One of the newer features of iOS 7 is the notification bar, found by dragging from the top of the tablet.
+One of the bigger features of iOS 7, iOS 8 and iOS 9 is the notification bar, revealed by dragging down from the top of the screen.
 This gives access to updates, calendar entries and missed messages.
-It's also one of the weaker parts of the OS, as it always starts on the calendar, which doesn't often give a lot of useful information.
+Initially it was one of the weaker parts of the OS, as it always started on the calendar, which doesn't often give a lot of useful information.

 On top of that, the home screen is now updated to allow a much larger number of apps in each folder.
 Now you can create collections just by dragging icons on top of one another, and continue to do so almost ad nauseum.
 This prevents the need to make loads of folders called 'Game 1' 'Game 2' and 'Why do I have this many games that I don't play?', and allows a much less cluttered home screen.

-The new Control Center is something worth highlighting too - drag up from the bottom of the screen and you can control music, brightness, turn on Wi-Fi and loads more.
-We would have thought that most people know all about this feature, but the number of iOS 7 users who get their minds blown when we show them that this exists means it's worth highlighting.
+Control Center is something worth highlighting too: drag up from the bottom of the screen and you can control music, brightness, turn on Wi-Fi and loads more.
+I would have thought that most people know all about this feature, but the number of iOS 7, iOS 8 and iOS 9 users who get their minds blown when I show them that this exists means it's probably worth highlighting.

-There are tonnes of nuances to Apples UI that we'd like to laud here, but we invite you to go and use it for yourself, as despite there being no tutorial, there's very little here that the novice user won't be able to pick up.
+There are tonnes of nuances to Apples UI that I'd like to laud here, but I invite you to go and use it for yourself, as despite there being no tutorial, there's very little here that the novice user won't be able to pick up.

-We would like to give a special mention to the 'five finger pinch' if you've not used it before on previous iPads.
-Make sure it's enabled in Settings-> General, and then simply pinch in with four or five fingers in any app to return to the home screen.
-You'll be doing it on your phone before you know it, such is its simplicity.
+I would like to give a special mention to the 'five finger pinch' if you've not used it before on previous iPads.
+Make sure it's enabled in Settings > General, and then simply pinch in with four or five fingers in any app to return to the home screen.
+You'll be trying to do it on your phone before you know it, such is its simplicity.